premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-4. What do you understand by the Open-Closed Principle (OCP)?
+4. What do you understand by the Open-Closed Principle (OCP)?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)